 discussed and proved below is one where the stronger form of induction is

-As a useful rule of thumb, any proof that you see which contains in the form something like should properly speaking be proved by an application of induction.
+As a useful rule of thumb, any proof that you see which contains an ellipsis looking like in a form such as should properly speaking be proved by an application of induction.
 Hopefully, if the work is not yours, the piece you are reading is sufficiently clear to understand what is happening and to be able to rephrase the proof in terms of induction.
 This section discusses other common types of argument, some of which are really induction in disguise.

-Suppose is a statement and such that holds for some integer .
+Suppose is a statement and an integer such that holds for some integer .
 Then there is a least integer such that holds.

 This is by induction on the variable starting at .
 But the twist is that we also combine this proof with a use of proof by contradiction.